Execution of Charles I: Execution

 The execution was set to be carried out on 30 January 1649.
-On 28 January, the king was moved from the Palace of Whitehall to St James's Palace, likely to avoid the noise of the scaffold being set up outside the Banqueting House (at its rear side on the street of Whitehall).
+On 28 January the King was moved from the Palace of Whitehall to St James's Palace, likely to avoid the noise of the scaffold being set up outside the Banqueting House (at its rear side on the street of Whitehall).
 Charles spent the day praying with the Bishop of London, William Juxon.

-On 29 January, Charles burnt his personal papers and ciphered correspondence.
-He had not seen his children for 15 months, so the parliamentarians allowed him to talk to his two youngest children, Elizabeth and Henry, for one last time.
-He instructed the 14-year-old Elizabeth to be faithful to "true Protestant religion" and to tell her mother that "his thoughts had never strayed from her".
+On 29 January Charles burnt his personal papers and ciphered correspondence.
+He had not seen his children for 15 months, so the parliamentarians allowed him to talk to his children, Elizabeth and Henry, for one last time.
+He instructed the 13-year-old Elizabeth to be faithful to "true Protestant religion" and to tell her mother that "his thoughts had never strayed from her".
 He instructed the 10-year-old Henry to "not be made a king" by the Parliamentarians, being that many suspected they would install Henry as a puppet king.
-Charles divided his jewels among the children, leaving him with only his George (an enameled figure of St. George, worn as a part of the ceremonial dress of the Order of the Garter).
-Charles spent his last night restless, only going to sleep at 2 a.m.
+Charles divided his jewels among the children, leaving him with only his George (an enamelled figure of Saint George, worn as a part of the ceremonial dress of the Order of the Garter).
+Charles spent his last night restless, going to sleep only at 2 am.

 Charles awoke early on the day of his execution.
-He began dressing at 5 a.m. in fine clothes, all black, and his blue Garter sash.
+He began dressing at 5 am in fine clothes, all black, and his blue Garter sash.
 His preparation lasted until dawn.
 He instructed the Gentleman of the Bedchamber, Thomas Herbert, on what would be done with the few possessions he had left.
 He requested one extra shirt from Herbert, so that the crowd gathered would not see him shiver from the cold and mistake it for cowardice.
-Before leaving, Juxon gave Charles the Blessed Sacrament, so that Charles would not faint out of hunger on the scaffold.
-At 10 a.m., Colonel Francis Hacker instructed Charles to go to Whitehall, ready for his execution.
-At noon, Charles drank a glass of claret wine and ate a piece of bread.
+Before leaving, Juxon gave Charles the Blessed Sacrament.
+At 10 am Colonel Francis Hacker instructed Charles to go to Whitehall, ready for his execution.
+At noon Charles drank a glass of claret wine and ate a piece of bread, reportedly having been persuaded to this effect by Juxon.

-A large crowd had amassed outside the Banqueting House, where the platform for Charles' execution was set up.
+A large crowd had amassed outside the Banqueting House, where the platform for Charles's execution was set up.
 The platform was draped in black and staples had been driven into the wood for ropes to be run through if Charles needed to be restrained.
-The execution block was so low that the king would have had to prostrate himself to place his head on the block, a submissive pose as compared to kneeling before the block.
-The executioners of Charles were hidden behind face masks and wigs to prevent identification.
+The execution block was so low that the King would have had to prostrate himself to place his head on the block, a submissive pose as compared to kneeling before the block.
+The executioners were hidden behind face masks and wigs to prevent identification.